OpenDevelopmentMekong/wpckan/README.md

 - qTranslate/qTranslateX (https://github.com/qTranslate-Team/qtranslate-x): This plugin offers a way to maintain dynamic multilingual content on a WordPress site.

-If you are using both in your Wordpress/CKAN stack, WPCKAN will automatically present localized information on its different templates.
+If you are using both in your Wordpress/CKAN stack, WPCKAN will automatically present localized information on its different templates, if available.
+Otherwise, it falls back to English.

 # Installation